 In managing the company, senior management considers it imperative that each individual Schaeffler Group employee act strictly within the relevant legal limits and comply with corporate governance standards.

 See chapter "Corporate Governance" for further detail.

 A company’s success depends to a considerable extent on the performance of its employees.
-In order to appropriately acknowledge this performance, the company has developed a comprehensive remuneration system.
+In order to appropriately acknowledge this performance and to offer a motivating incentive, the company has developed a comprehensive remuneration system.

 The Schaeffler Group aims to consistently align its brand identity, management model, and the four corporate values with one another and to focus the entire organization on common goals.
 A consistent performance-based remuneration system is key to achieving this aim.
 Harmonizing the indicators used to determine variable remuneration is one of the key objectives designed to standardize the Schaeffler Group remuneration models.

 The targets largely represent the strategic and key operating financial performance indicators, with the latter in turn representing the key performance indicators reflected in the annual outlook.
 As a result, operating targets are designed to be congruent with the measures comprising the outlook.
-Shareholders’ interests are reflected in the remuneration system by taking into account Schaeffler Value Added (performance criterion for variable short-term remuneration) and the increase in the share price (key component of variable long-term remuneration).
+Shareholders’ interests are reflected in the remuneration system by taking into account Schaeffler Value Added for variable short-term remuneration and the increase in the share price for the variable long-term remuneration.

-In 2017, the company then aligned the performance indicators relevant to variable remuneration across all remuneration models, both at the management level and for all levels of staff below management, e.g. for the profit sharing arrangement in Germany.
+In 2017, the company then aligned the performance indicators relevant to variable remuneration across all remuneration models, both at the management level and for all levels of staff below management, for instance for the profit sharing arrangement in Germany.